Author · Doctoral Researcher · CHRO · Leadership Thinker

 My doctoral research examines a question that sits at the core of The Quiet Waste: when organisations face disruption, what determines whether a leader's decisions hold up?

-The central finding is both precise and consequential: emotional disposition reaches organisational resilience exclusively through the decision-making chain.
+The central finding is this: emotional disposition reaches organisational resilience exclusively through the decision-making chain.
 There is no direct path.
 Personality alone does not build resilience.
 How a leader habitually decides does.

 The Tested Model